Build Muscle and See Gains Thanks to the Right Post-Workout Strategy

 Take Part in Light Stretching and Cool-Downs

 No one wants to deal with aches and pains after a workout.
-Absolutely no one wants to contend with a major injury.
+No one wants to contend with a major injury.
 Unfortunately, there is no 100% prescription capable of driving down injury risks to zero.
 That said, there may be a few things to do in order to decrease the chances of an injury.
-Light stretching and simple cool-down exercises may help the cause of reducing muscle soreness and contributing to injury prevention.
-How helpful stretching remains debatable.
-Studies show the soreness and injury-reducing effects of stretching may be minimal.
-Still, learning how to perform pre and post-workout stretching routines could be beneficial.
-At the very least, some improvements in flexibility might occur.
+Light stretching and simple cool-down exercises may help the cause of reducing muscle soreness and contribute to injury prevention.